 Austin is a city of constant change and development.
-Trying to keep up with its different areas, neighbourhoods and faces can be a real struggle.
+Trying to keep up with its different areas, neighborhoods and faces can be a real struggle.
 One day you might think you’ve found the last slice of “real” Austin, only to have it discovered by the masses the next.